Loading...

 Via Sci Gateway to Colorectal Surgeons stating “Fissure in Ano” as the problem.

-- Exclude red flag symptoms and other pathologies such as Crohns, perianal warts, anal or rectal malignancy etc.
+• Exclude other anorectal pathologies such as Crohns, perianal warts, anal or rectal malignancy, perianal sepsis etc.

-- Perform a PR examination to visualise anal fissure(s).
-Patients should have a digital rectal examination to exclude any other cause of their symptoms.
-This could be done after a trial of treatment if the patient is too sore to be examined initially.
+• Patients should have a digital rectal examination to exclude other cause of their symptoms.
+However, often they are too sore to tolerate DRE.
+This could be done after a trial of treatment.

 Increase daily intake of fibre.
-Avoid dehydration.
-Aim for at least 1.5-2 litres’ of fluids per day.
+Avoid dehydration, aiming for 1.5-2 litres of oral fluids per day.

 Review of medications with GP or Pharmacist to check if any are causing constipation.
 Avoid opioid analgesics.

 Keep the area clean but avoid wiping too hard.
 Moistened toilet tissue can be helpful but avoid wipes containing alcohol.
-Warm salt/sitz baths help clean the area but can also be soothing and relieve the pain.
+Warm salt/sitz baths can be soothing.

 Stool Softeners